infratographer/identity-api/docs/token-format.md

 # Token Format

-Clients can expect to exchange JWTs from one security domain for OAuth 2.0 access tokens issued by identity-manager-sts.
+Clients can expect to exchange JWTs from one security domain for OAuth 2.0 access tokens issued by identity-api.
 This document outlines the parameters for token requests, how they affect the response and the meaning of the claims contained in the issued access token.

-We anticipate that these tokens will be used to inform further authorization decisions later in the API gateway stack.
-While RFC 8693 allows for issuing ID tokens, access tokens give us the ability to use standard claims to provide information necessary for making authorization decisions.
+These tokens are used to inform further authorization decisions later in the API gateway stack.
+While RFC 8693 allows for issuing ID tokens, Infratographer in general does not enforce particular conventions around identity management and thus ID tokens are not in the scope of what identity-api provides.

 ### Token Request